zonghangoh/grapevine/README.md

 Logout the current user.

 ### **GET** `/auth/verify`
-Verifies if the user and auth token (in cookies) is still valid.
+Verifies if the user and `auth-token` (in cookies) is still valid.
+A `401` error will be returned if verification fails.

 **Response:**
 ```json